caprover/caprover-website/homepage/README.md

 documentation and has `/` as its canonical URL.

-User-facing copy, including metadata and accessibility labels, lives in the English JSON catalogs under `i18n/messages/en/`.
-Components load those catalogs through `i18n/messages.ts`, whose `Messages` type defines the required shape for every future locale.
-URLs, code samples, commands, and product names remain in the application where they are not translation content.
+User-facing copy, including metadata and accessibility labels, lives in the single flat English catalog at `i18n/messages/en.json`.
+Every entry is a string key and string value so the complete file can be translated directly.
+Components load the catalog through `i18n/messages.ts`, which expands dotted keys for typed application access.
+Values whose keys end in `.key` or `.status` are structural identifiers and are pinned to their English values at runtime.

 Only complete translations should be added to `ENABLED_LOCALES`.
-A localized site should use its locale as the first path segment, such as `/es-ES/` and `/es-ES/compare/`, add a complete catalog to the locale map in `i18n/messages.ts`, and link to documentation through `docsUrl`.
+A localized site should use its locale as the first path segment, such as `/es-ES/` and `/es-ES/compare/`, add a complete flat catalog to the locale map in `i18n/messages.ts`, and link to documentation through `docsUrl`.